austinlparker/deserted-island-devops/content/about.md

 We're still figuring that out, but basically anything in the 'DevOps' field.
 Generally, I'm thinking that things should be on the shorter side (30 minutes including Q&A at the end), and pretty breezy.
 I mean, it's a DevOps conference inside Animal Crossing -- we're trying to have some fun here, y'know?

-## Accessibility, Diversity, Inclusion, and Code of Conduct
+## Accessibility and Code of Conduct

-Since this event is fully virtual, we should be able to provide (machine-assisted) closed captioning.
-Before we actually schedule this, a D&I and CoC will be posted on this site.
+We'll strive to provide closed captioning (machine translation) on the stream.
+Please find our [Code of Conduct](/coc) here.